Nandipha Mntambo

 Nandipha Mntambo (born 1982) is a South African artist who has become famous for her sculptures, videos and photographs that focus on human female body and identity by using natural, organic materials.
+Her art style has been self described as eclectic and androgynous.
+She is best known for her cowhide sculptures that connects the human form to nature.

-Life
+Life and education

 Nandipha Mntambo was born in Swaziland, Southern Africa, in 1982.
+Growing up, her father was a Methodist pastor and later became a bishop.
+His occupation allowed her family to live in white neighbourhoods during apartheid, an aspect of her life that serves as an influence for her art and identity as an artist.
+Prior to her career in art, her first choice was to study medicine.
+Mntambo was originally inspired to pursue a career in forensic pathology after coming home to her family dogs being killed by a stalker, but the sight of "dead bodies" proved to be overwhelming.
 She graduated with a master's degree in Fine Art (with distinction) from the Michaelis School of Fine Art at the University of Cape Town, in June 2007.
-She currently lives and works in Johannesburg, South Africa.
+She currently lives and works in Johannesburg, South Africa, with her daughter.